MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/10-summary.md

 ### Create your own build pipeline

 In this module, you created the pipeline from Azure DevOps.
 You can repeat a similar process to create your own pipeline.
-You can also create a pipeline from the Azure portal or from the GitHub Marketplace appl.
+You can also create a pipeline from the Azure portal or from the GitHub Marketplace app.

 * [Use the Azure portal](https://docs.microsoft.com/azure/devops/pipelines/get-started-azure-devops-project?view=azure-devops&azure-portal=true)
 * [Azure Pipelines](https://github.com/marketplace/azure-pipelines?azure-portal=true) app on GitHub Marketplace